gjbex/Scientific-C-plus-plus/source-code/Armadillo/README.md

     to Armadillo vectors and matrices.
 1. `inverse.cpp`: illustrates computing the matrix inverse.
 1. `CMakeLists.txt`: CMake file to build the sample code.

+Some of these files are also linked from `source-code/exercises.md` as solutions for Numerics exercises on linear algebra.